 |22%||$44,725 to $95,375||$89,450 to $190,750||$59,850 to $95,350|

 To summarize, here's how dividends are taxed, provided that the underlying dividend stocks are held in a taxable account:

 - Qualified dividends are taxed at 0%, 15%, or 20%, depending on your income level and tax filing status.

 - Ordinary (nonqualified) dividends and taxable distributions are taxed at your marginal income tax rate, which is determined by your taxable earnings.

 High earners may owe the Net Investment Income Tax

-Yet, even with this surcharge, qualified dividends in particular are taxed at significantly preferential rates versus regular income.
-That doesn't reduce the risk of investing in the underlying stock, but it does offer the prospect of keeping more of your hard-earned gains for yourself.
+Yet even with this surcharge, qualified dividends are taxed at significantly preferential rates versus regular income.
+The tax break doesn't reduce the risk of investing in the underlying stock, but it does allow you to keep more of your hard-earned gains for yourself.